dottjt/plastic/chapters/05-date.md

 I take a moment to admonish the sultry glamour of her fishnet blouse, causing her to spark in a melodic betrayal of Bismore judgement.
 I don't understand why, but I enjoy the attention.
 Phase shift.
 She turns her head towards the coil of my hesitation.
 Eyes wide-open.
 Tautologically drawing the outline of my torso with the edge of her tongue, now slithered in-between her teeth in a plymouth hunger of pneumatic tension.
 Inconsummate, like a tailor of preferential indecision bleeding sour from her gums.
 Ideologically opposed.
 Delinquent.
 I suppose I'd always been afraid of this moment.
 Where man meets women, and where woman meets man.
 Cavalcade to an underground cavern of sexual theatre, taught millennia before the common triangulations of consent n' jowl health.
 Woman is clubbed.
 Woman is raped.
 Woman gives birth to the future of the crown and life continues its viscous cycle until we eventually achieve some semblance of balance.
 A union of civil rights n' unfavourable divorce.
 Naughty.
 Leading us to present day.
 Ground zero.
 An uncanny valley of gore and racism where not even the sweetest of words are enough to impress the discarded genitalia of a used Japanese sex doll.
 The catastrophic grief you feel inside you blares with a soft loudness, resuming expectation's mighty roar.
 Manhood.
 Lost.
 The pressure rips itself methodologically through the grain of your skin, scolding bone as a consequence of your own childish demeanor.
 Aching and breaking you.
 Leaving you sad and alone.
 Longing for expression.
 Any expression at all.
 Attempting to prove itself dear in this smear of naked adoration, like a slaw of mulched grape seed slobbered down upon a senior's breakfast pantaloon.
 Chutney.
 Milo was my main course and I was absolutely dying to chew.
 Give me your pulp, bitch.
 Give me your whore.

 We get closer.
 I take another pointless comment from my mouth and I stick it on her forehead, hoping to sound lost within my own intellectuality.
 It gathers no response.
 Her milk is tepid.
 I can see it in her eyes, the boredom which grows at a snail's pace across the glaze of her truffle belaire.
 Idle.
 Repeating.
 I am annoying to her.
 A jester without his hands Inundating her air with a clear sense of D E S P E R A T I O N; another flaw I'd simply come to accept as a premium feature of my own personality.
-Revealing itself in my obvious inability to convey anything meaningful beyond the vacillation of words prominent in their displace.
+Revealing itself in my obvious inability to convey anything meaningful beyond the vacillation of these words, prominent in their displace.
 The tally is revised.
 The gates begin their mechanical draw and I am one step closer to sitting alone in my apartment, contemplating suicide as I eat a half-frozen meatpie in front of the thin layer of dust I call my computer monitor.
 Wanking.
 Lying about my happiness to the world.
 Eventually raping my therapist to feel even a glick of emotion.
 Thankfully, the destination had arrived at our footsteps and the pace was ready to explode.
 A second chance for a second best man.
 A pub with a Scottish name.
 I presume it was written in some form of Gaelic.
 I doubt it was a detail the reader would care about.
 Although I kept it in for good measure.

 ## Scene 2 END